rkp678/Project3/README.md

 1. Evolution of Banking
 2. The Innovation of Banking (No longer just a brick and mortor bank, moving towards blockchain technology and fintech innovation to provide better banking services to meet consumer demand)
-3. How blockchain technology and partnering with Fintechs is improving banking
+3. Banking Improvements and Challenges of Fintech Partnerships
 4. Bank Use Cases (cattle tracking with blockchain, bank crypto custody services, JP in the metaverse, Visa/MC offering crypto conversion, TassatPay/Network, USDF Consortium, CBDCs)
 5. Banks currently using blockchain technology
 6. Risks associated with new technologies in banking (BSA/AML, Fair Lending, price risk, operational risks, etc.)